xtcPanda/RubberDucky-BUT-DigiSpark/README.md

 then tried some other payloads found on github

-using VMware workstation 16 player to test our attacks on other machines:
+using VirtualBox to test our attacks on other machines: